toomuchio/modding_docs/mibox_mdz-19-aa_to_global.md

 ## Flashing latest 16-AB
 * Copy the latest 16-AB flashable to your USB, delete the 19-AA factory image files first
+* Plug the USB into the Mi Box
 * Once in recovery either via adb reboot or by following the previous steps
 * Select `Apply update from EXT` then pick `udisk` then select the flashable
 * Select `Wipe Data / Factory Restore` then reboot and enjoy!